ProgressChris88/odin-recipes/README.md

 First project of Odin Project.
-Simple website of recipes to review basic HTML.
+Simple website of recipes to review basic HTML and CSS.